APratham/APratham/README.md

-- ⚡ Fun fact: Deadpool can speak several languages apart from English
+- ⚡ Fun fact: Marvel was the first CBM to give an African American his own comic book
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to